flycheck/flycheck/doc/community/extensions.rst

 If you do know extensions not in this list, or would like to see your own extension here, please feel free to `add it`_.

+We would like to thank all people who created and contributed to Flycheck extensions for their awesome work.
+Without your help and support Flycheck would not be what it is today.

 .. _add it: https://github.com/flycheck/flycheck/edit/master/doc/community/extensions.rst

 User interface